Are you working on year end reporting?

 In Analytics canvas, you can just select automatic partitioning, and it does all the work for you, making a query for every period, and then consolidating the data for you, ready to export into excel, or wherever you need it.
 Because its automatic, you can pick a period that is short enough that you KNOW there won’t be more than 500,000 visits, so no sampling.

-We’ll show you an example- here is a query with a weekly partition- we’ve specified no more than 7 days per request, and set the date from Jan 1 2012 to Dec 31 2012.
+We’ll show you an example- here is a query with a weekly partition- we’ve specified no more than 7 days per request, and set the dates.
 This results in 52 queries, and no sampling.

 Do you need to have information for the entire year from Google Analytics and use an advanced segment?
 If you have lots of visits, then you need to watch for sampling- give Analytics Canvas a try for free, and discover how you can turn days of mindless work into a quick automated query.